Good Luck Chuck: Plot

 Stu and Chuck test the curse on the ugly, morbidly obese Eleanor.
 Observing that she is not seeing anyone, Chuck has sex with her and then makes Stu ask her out.
 Meanwhile, Chuck pretends to be sick, so maintains a distant relationship with Cam by phone and computer video.
 After Stu confirms he did it, yet Eleanor hasn't fallen for him, Chuck rushes to Cam's place and they have sex.

 The next morning, when Chuck sees Eleanor on TV happily kissing another man, he angrily calls Stu, who admits he only pretended to ask her out.
 Worried that Cam will now find her true love, he smothers her in increasingly annoying ways, until she eventually dumps him.

 While talking with Reba, Chuck sees a bottle spinning on the ground, which reminds him of the hex from his childhood.
 So, he and Stu locate Anisha's home.
 Chuck asks Anisha to remove the curse, but she insists that it is not truly real and that her love back then was just a childhood crush.
 Anisha encourages him to let go of the girl he is interested in if he truly loves her.

 Chuck arranges for Cam to meet Howard Blaine, the penguin expert and author she admires.
 Later, Stu and his new three-breasted fiancée Lara tell him that Cam is heading to Antarctica with Howard.
 Chuck catches her on the plane and pleads with her not to go, but Cam explains that she will be back on Wednesday and is going with both Howard and his wife.

 Chuck leaves Cam with a ring box with a pebble, a reference to a previous discussion about what penguins do to court a lifetime mate.
 She calls him back and they kiss.
 Meanwhile, Anisha pulls out her old childhood occult keepsake box, and removes a pin from the voodoo doll of Chuck.
 A year later, Chuck and Cam are in Antarctica together looking at the southern lights while surrounded by penguins.

-During the closing credits, the housesitting Stu and Lara find a sex tape involving Chuck, Cam, and a stuffed penguin.
+During the end credits, Stu and Lara, who are house sitting for Chuck, discover a sex tape featuring Chuck, Cam, and a stuffed penguin.
+Although Lara turns it off due to its bizarre content, it fails to dampen their lust.